Using Different Forex Analysis in Trading

-You will find that you like a little part of each of the analysis that you come across during the trading.
-One of them is not better than the other, and you might find that one has more than the other; it just depends on how you view each of them.
-You should trade all of the trades you have based on the type of analysis that you feel the most comfortable and profitable using.
+You may find that you like a little part of different types of analysis that you come across during your trading.
+You may feel that one of them is not better than the other, and you might find that one has more to offer than the other; it just depends on how you view each of them.
+You should trade all of your trades based on the type of analysis that you feel the most comfortable and profitable using.

 A little review: